icy/pacapt/README.md

 Some popular options of the original `ArchLinux`'s `pacman` program are supported and listed in the table in the next section.

-A long list of operations can be found from [`ArchLinux`'s wiki](https://wiki.archlinux.org/index.php/Pacman/Rosetta).
+A long list of options and operations can be found from [`ArchLinux`'s wiki](https://wiki.archlinux.org/index.php/Pacman/Rosetta).

 ### Implemented operations